 - Wear clothing, or have clothing in the car available, that is appropriate for the weather outside the car not inside the car (including footwear.)
 While driving, your clothing should not hinder your movement and should be comfortable.

 - Plan your route.
 Be familiar with the maps/directions to avoid confusion and check the weather reports before you leave.
 Let others know your travelling plans including when you're leaving and when you'll arrive.

-- Always clear the ice and snow from your vehicle; pay special attention to your windows, lights, mirrors, hood and the roof.
+- Always clear the ice and snow from your vehicle as this is a common mistake that drivers make; pay special attention to your windows, lights, mirrors, hood and the roof.

 - Be sure you have plenty of windshield washer fluid.
 It's also a good idea to keep some extra fluid in the car in case you run out.